Mortgage Surety Bond

 How Does a Mortgage Surety Bond Work?

-A mortgage bonding is a three-way contract between the mortgage broker, the consumer who wishes to obtain a mortgage, and the surety who sold the bond to the broker.
+Bonding is a three-way contract between and involved mortgage broker, the consumer who wishes to obtain a mortgage, and the surety who sold the bond to the broker.
 If a mortgage broker fails to fulfill their obligations to a client, the client can then file a claim against the bond.
 If the claim is proven to be valid, the surety reimburses the client financially according to the terms of the bond.
 It is then up to the mortgage broker to reimburse the surety for anything that was paid out to the client.

 Who Needs a Mortgage Surety Bond?

-To answer that question in the broadest possible terms, almost anyone who wishes to work within the mortgage industry needs to obtain a mortgage bond.
+To answer that question in the broadest possible terms, almost anyone who wishes to work within the real estate industry needs to obtain a mortgage bond.
 There are many different kinds of sureties out there though, and it will take some work to determine which ones are right for you.
-Depending on what kinds of services you offer, you might not even be required to purchase a mortgage bond at all.
-In any case, here is a run-down of the kinds of professionals who will need a mortgage surety if they are to legally operate in their state.
+Depending on what kinds of services you offer, you might not even be required to purchase the mortgage bond at all.
+In any case, here is a run-down of the kinds of professionals who will need mortgage sureties if they are to legally operate in their state.

-- Mortgage Brokers – We’ve already talked about this at great length, but mortgage brokers absolutely need mortgage surety bonds if they are to be licensed in their registered state.
+- Mortgage Brokers – We’ve already talked about this at great length, but they absolutely need mortgage surety bonds if they are to be licensed in their registered state.
 These bonds protect consumers and ensure that brokers can faithfully render their services to consumers.

-- Mortgage Lenders – A mortgage lender or mortgage banker is someone who loans money to someone for the purpose of purchasing a mortgage.
-Much like mortgage brokers, mortgage lenders require a mortgage bond to be licensed and to guarantee compliance with state laws surrounding the mortgage business.
+- Mortgage Lenders – Lenders or mortgage bankers are someone who loans money to someone for the purpose of purchasing mortgages.
+Much like brokers, mortgage lenders require a bond to be licensed and to guarantee compliance with state laws surrounding the mortgage business.

-- Mortgage Originators – Mortgage originators or mortgage loan officers work closely with borrowers to complete a mortgage transaction.
-They are typically the main point of contact for borrowers who are trying to close a mortgage transaction.
+- Mortgage Originators – Mortgage originators or mortgage loan officers work closely with borrowers to complete the mortgage transaction.
+They are typically the main point of contact for borrowers who are trying to close mortgage transactions.
 Mortgage originators interview mortgage applicants, analyze preliminary loan requests, gather necessary background financial information on applicants, and monitor the progress of a loan.
-Seeing as they are such an important part of the mortgage application process, they most definitely need a mortgage sureties in order to operate according to the laws in their state.
+Seeing as they are such an important part of the mortgage application process, they most definitely need mortgage sureties in order to operate according to the laws in their state.

-- Mortgage Servicers – A mortgage servicer is the company responsible for managing the day-to-day tasks of managing a mortgage loan.
-Mortgage servicers are the ones who send mortgage statements to consumers, and they are usually the ones who collect any payments that are made on a mortgage.
+- Mortgage Servicers – The servicer is the company responsible for managing the day-to-day tasks of managing mortgage loans.
+Mortgage servicers are the ones who send mortgage statements to consumers, and they are usually the ones who collect any payments that are made on mortgages.

 Mortgage broker works to facilitate a loan between borrowers and lenders.
-A mortgage broker can work either with a firm or may work independently.
-Mortgage brokers assist borrowers in finding mortgage loans.
-Usually, mortgage brokers will attempt to match the right lender with the right borrower.
+A broker can work either with a firm or may work independently.
+Mortgage professional assist borrowers in finding mortgage loans.
+Usually, they will attempt to match the right lender with the right borrower.
 Brokers are generally well equipped to assist borrowers with special needs, like credit issues.

-Mortgage broker bonds are usually required before a broker license will be issued by the State.
-Mortgage broker bonds protect consumers against unlawful acts made by a mortgage company or loan officer, although the laws and bond form requirements for this type of bond vary by State.
+Mortgage bonds are usually required before a broker license will be issued by the State.
+Mortgage bonds protect consumers against unlawful acts made by the involved mortgage company or loan officer, although the laws and bond form requirements for this type of bond vary by State.

 NFP Surety can assist you with a wide variety of bonding requirements.
 A common request is lien bonds to enable a title company transfer ownership in a property, or mobile home title bond.
 Our staff is familiar with the bond you need and will provide it affordably and on the bond form that is required.

 Please contact us with any questions you may have.
-Call us a to get a mortgage surety bond quote, or just bring us your questions.
+Call us a to get your mortgage surety bond quote, or just bring us your questions.
 Our phone number is (800) 863-3210.
 You are also invited to complete a secure online application, or download an application to fax or email to our agency for a free quote.
 We can bond Nationwide!
-Call us if you are ready to purchase a mortgage bond.
+Call us if you are ready to get bonded.

 Thank you.
 We appreciate having the opportunity to serve with all of your bonding needs.